epsagon/kinesis-autoscaler/README.md

 # Kinesis Autoscaler

 An easy to deploy autoscaling solution for Kinesis data streams.
+Read more about the motivation, design and comparison to the native on-demand mode on the [Epsagon](https://epsagon.com/observability/autoscaling-kinesis-data-streams-in-epsagon/) and [Cisco](https://techblog.cisco.com/blog/autoscaling-kinesis-data-streams-in-epsagon/) blogs.

 ## Introduction